IBM/openshift-workshop-was/labs/Liberty/gettingStarted/0_setup/README.md

 You now have a Liberty runtime environment that is ready to be configured to run applications.

-## Test WebbSphere Developer Tools (WDT)
+## Test WebSphere Developer Tools (WDT)

 You can manage Liberty from the command line, and edit the server configuration files in any editor, but the WebSphere Developer Tools (WDT) provide a great configuration editor, server controls and application publishing, as well as many other time-saving utilities.
 We will use WDT in many more labs.

-*Note*:  Upon first startup, it may take Eclipse up to a minute to start as it initializes.
+*Note*:  Upon first startup, it may take Eclipse up to a minute to initialize.

 1. Start Eclipse with WDT
    - For Virtual POT attendees: